International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 ![IDS Deployment Scenarios Process](images/ids-deployment-scenarios-process.png)

+### Why Should I Share My Deployment Scenario with Others?
+Open Source Philosophy & The Importance of Deployment Scenarios Successes and Failures
+Advantages for the original implementor.

+### Relationship with Data Space Radar
+Level 3 and Level 4 are considered to be candidates for IDS Deployment Scenarios.

+### How to assess the maturity level of a IDS Deployment Scenario?

 ## List of Existing IDS Deployment Scenarios

 | Name of the Deployment Scenario | Provider | Description | Used Components |